duythanhuu/DrawApp/README.md

 # DrawApp
-Use with GRBL control for drawing.
+GUI GRBL control for drawing.

+I used algorithm in this blog: www.cyotek.com/blog/tag/dither